huggingface/transformers/examples/flax/language-modeling/README.md

 limitations under the License.
 -->

-# Language model training examples
+# Language model training and inference examples

 The following example showcases how to train a language model from scratch using the JAX/Flax backend.